OphidiaBigData/esdm-pav-client/README.md

 help(Task)
 ```

-#### Run a ESDM PAV experiment with the CLI
+#### Run a PAV experiment with the CLI

-To submit the execution of a PAV experiment document on the ESDM PAV runtime:
+To submit the execution of a PAV experiment document on the ESDM-PAV runtime:

 ``` {.sourceCode .bash}
 $prefix/esdm-pav-client -w example.json 2
 ```

-To monitor the execution of a running PAV experiment document on the ESDM PAV runtime:
+To submit a PAV experiment and monitor its execution on the ESDM-PAV runtime:

 ``` {.sourceCode .bash}
 $prefix/esdm-pav-client -w example.json 2 -m
 ```

-To cancel a running PAV experiment document on the ESDM PAV runtime:
+To cancel a running PAV experiment on the ESDM-PAV runtime:

 ``` {.sourceCode .bash}
 $prefix/esdm-pav-client -c -i <workflow_id>